-Whenever I go to Spain or any other country I tend to keep on eating the local cuisine for at least one or two more weeks once I’m back home.
-I guess it’s to keep the holiday vibes going a bit longer.
+Whenever I go to Spain or any other place I tend to keep on eating the local cuisine for at least one or two more weeks once I am back home.
+I guess it’s to keep the holiday feeling going for a bit longer.
 So here comes the first “post-holiday” Spanish dish.

 I actually make a list in my head with all the things I have to eat while I am in Spain, please tell me I am not the only one who does this (grin).

 Pollo al Ajillo is obviously on the list.
 Then there’s Fideuá, Paella, Empanadas, Sobreasada, Croquetas de Bacalao etc…but I’ll try not to bore you, however I do want to share this recipe with you, because it is fairly easy and it has Spain written all over it.

 Tons of Garlic, White wine, Rosemary, Thyme and good Olive oil are a few of the things that make this dish so amazingly delicious.
 You can serve it with potatoes cooked along with the Chicken or leave them out and just serve with some crusty Baguette.

 Preheat an oven to 350°F (180°C).

 10 bone-in, skin-on chicken thighs, about 2 1⁄2 lb. or 1 whole Chicken cut in to 12 pieces